What Is A Pain Doctor?

 - Nociceptive pain: The emergence of nociceptive pain is believed to be linked with irritation or damage occurring to the nerve fibers of the body that transmit information pertaining to injurious, thermal, or noxious pain.

-- Incident pain: Incident pain is believed to be associated with aggravating a sore or achy joint, or by applying pressure to a wound or bruise.
+- Incident pain: Pain that is associated with aggravating a sore or achy joint, or by applying pressure to a wound or bruise.

-- Psychogenic pain: Psychogenic pain is pain that is exacerbated by a number of different psychological factors, such as emotional, behavioral, or mental factors.
+- Psychogenic pain: Pain that is exacerbated by a number of different psychological factors, such as emotional, behavioral, or mental factors.
 These “mind over matter” types of pain can occur as stomachaches or nausea in relation to anxiety or even headaches or other body aches in relation to depression.

 - Other types of pain: These types of pain occur less frequently, but include cancer pain and phantom limb pain reported by amputee patients.